An Inside Look at TikTok’s First Ever ‘Booktok Book Fair’ in Los Angeles with Harper Collins

 So how do you feel about bookish creators getting paid for content?
 I do think reviews are a bit different than promoting a book (and to keep integrity in place, reviews specifically should not be paid for by authors).
 However, TikTok Shop is a bit different.
 For example, if you could include a TikTok Shop link to videos where you’re mentioning that book (in the often fun, and silly content we see on booktok), it feels like a great way to connect readers directly to the book being mentioned.
 Ultimately, TikTok doesn’t want any of us leaving the app ever, so this move makes sense from a business standpoint.
 And while I’m cautious of Booktok turning into an infomercial, I do think it would be amazing for creators to be rewarded for their impact on the books they’re responsible for bringing to readers’ lives.
 It’s definitely a delicate balance, but I’m excited to see what’s in store for TikTok Shop and Booktok (audio and ebooks were hinted at).

-I tested out adding the TikTok affiliate books of the authors we met at the event to my recap videos, and definitely saw an immediate dip in views.
-So there’s that…
+I tested out adding the TikTok Shop affiliate links to books of the authors we met at the event to my recap videos, and definitely saw an immediate dip in views.
+So there’s that… This seems to be a common occurrence, but sometimes people get lucky with a viral moment.
+I’ll be continuing to test this out, as it would be so incredible for book creators to actually get a cut of the sales we generate for authors and publishers constantly through the content we create for our communities.

-P.S.
-Shameless plug to any booktok creators looking for affiliate opportunities on TikTok Shop: I have an open affiliate plan on my TikTok Shop for my own small bookish business, Valor & Lore, so anyone can add my little literary luxury items to their Showcase and earn a commission on any sales.
+Side note: shameless plug to any Booktok creators looking for affiliate opportunities on TikTok Shop who love bookish merch: I have an open affiliate plan on my TikTok Shop for my own small bookish business, Valor & Lore, so anyone can add my little literary luxury items to their Showcase and earn a commission on any sales.
 And I would love to see genuine bookish creators enjoy my general and officially licensed book merch.

 I hope TikTok will plan on doing more of these types of events in the future, as it was super fun, and informative.
 Many thanks to TikTok Shop for the invite (no, this was unfortunately not sponsored this time), and Harper Collins for the gorgeous books being added to my shelves!